conductor

 Robert Heller, Atlanta Arts Scene

-During his studies, he has studied with many prestigious pedagogues.
-Larry Rachleff, Adrian Gnam, John Farrer, Dirk Brossé, Toshiyuki Shimada, Leonid Korchmar, Manual Alvarez, and Glenn Block are but a few of his mentors.
-Mr. Dollinger has also been awarded a number of academic honors including induction into the Phi Kappa Lamda Honor Society.
+Adrian Gnam, John Farrer, Larry Rachleff, Manual Alvarez, Leonid Korchmar, Toshiyuki Shimada and Dirk Brossé are but a few of his mentors.
+During his graduate and post-graduate studies, Maestro Dollinger was the recipient of numerous academic awards including induction into the Phi Kappa Lamda Honor Society.

 Mr. Dollinger served in the United States Marine Corps where he was a part of combat and support operations for Operations Enduring Freedom and Iraqi Freedom.
 During his time in the Marine Corps he also took part in numerous humanitarian joint task force missions to impoverished Central American countries.